 When I arrived I was informed that the previous compere had walked out.
 "Here are his trousers.
 Put them on!" ordered the Ents.
 Manager Ricky Gibson.
 I took one look at them and said.
 "I'm not wearing them."
 "You WILL wear them," he said.
 "I won't I said," and I never did.
 The Compere Comedian to whom they had belonged was Mike Jerome, who is still going strong to this day.
-But, if I tell you that Mike weighs in excess of 20 stone, and I am almost literally half that weight, you'll understand why I chose to wear the trousers I'd brought with me from Skeggy.
+But, if I tell you that Mike is a few inches shorter in the leg, and a few inches bigger around the waist, you'll understand why I chose to wear the trousers I'd brought with me from Skeggy.
 However, Ricky didn't appreciate what he thought was insubordination.
 Little did he know that during the next few months I was about to disagree with most of his proposals.
 I'd gone from one Ents.
-Manager whom I loved and respected, to one whom I was never going to like or agree with.
-So much for "The grass is greener ....." principle..
+Manager whom I respected, to one whom I was never going to like or agree with.
+So much for "The grass is greener ..." principle.

 During the next 12 weeks I got my desired stage experience, and broke in an estimated three hours worth of working gags.
 The guests loved me, which maybe I let go to my head, as some of the other Reds didn't share their feelings.
 Maybe I should have chosen the stage name "Marmite" instead of "Marriot."
 Things came to a head the second week in November.